Licenses and Permits

 A copy of the Kennel Licence Application Form can be found by clicking here.

-The Township may issue lottery licences for the following lottery events being conducted within the community:
+The Township may issue lottery licences for the following charitable lottery events being conducted within the community:

 To be eligible to receive a lottery licence, an organization must first have charitable purposes and objects that fall within one of the four classifications of charitability: